New Risk Bounds for 2D Total Variation Denoising: Main Results

-\begin{remark} One consequence of the above theorem is that when $k(\theta^*) = O(1)$ then the TVD estimator attains a $O(N^{-3/4})$ rate, up to log factors.
-This rate is faster than the $O(N^{-1/2})$ rate that is available in the literature.
+\begin{remark} One consequence of the above theorem is that when $k(\theta^*) = O(1)$ then the ideally tuned TVD estimator attains a $\tilde{O}(N^{-3/4})$ rate.
+This rate is faster than the $\tilde{O}(N^{-1/2})$ rate that is available in the literature.
 Our main focus here has been to attain the right exponent for $N$.
-The exponent of $k$ and $\log n$ may not be optimal.
-Since the current proof of this theorem is fairly involved technically, obtaining the best possible exponents of $k$ and $\log n$ is left for future research endeavors.
+The exponent of $k(\theta^*)$ and $\log n$ may not be optimal.
+Since the current proof of this theorem is fairly involved technically, obtaining the best possible exponents of $k(\theta^*)$ and $\log n$ is left for future research endeavors.
 See Section~\ref{sec:discuss} for more discussions about the proof of the above theorem and comparisons with existing results. \end{remark}

-\begin{remark} The bounded aspect ratio condition is necessary for the $O(N^{-3/4})$ rate to hold in the above theorem.
-This condition says that the rectangular level sets of $\theta^*$ should not be too skinny or too long.
-The bounded aspect ratio is needed for similar reasons as a minimum length condition is needed for the length of the constant pieces in the 1D setting; see~\cite{guntuboyina2017adaptive},~\cite{dalalyan2017tvd}. \end{remark}
+\begin{remark} We think a bounded aspect ratio condition would actually be necessary for the $O(N^{-3/4})$ rate to hold in the above theorem; see Section~\ref{sec:bddasp} for more on this issue. \end{remark}

 A natural question is whether our upper bound in Theorem~\ref{thm:adap} is tight.
 Our next theorem says that, in the low $\sigma$ limit, the $N^{-3/4}$ rate is not improvable even if $k(\theta^*) = 2.$